Please find the entry form below. Descriptions of categories are offered at the bottom of this page.

 Best 3D Disc Release: This category is specifically for 3D Blu-ray titles, designed to work on 3D-equipped TVs and Blu-ray players.
 Submissions may include 3D titles distributed through regular consumer channels or special discs available only through bundle purchases.

-Best Animation Disc: A DVD or Blu-ray of an animated movie, TV program or special, regardless of intended audience.
+Best Animation Release: A home release of an animated movie, TV program or special, regardless of intended audience.

 Best Documentary Movie or Special on Disc: Content that is not fictional in nature, usually a documentary, whether it was shown in theaters, direct-to-video or on TV.
 This category is not intended for series, though individual, independent entries of a larger series that are released on their own on disc may qualify.
 Sports highlight films belong in this category.
 Documentary miniseries belong in this category.